verbb/formie/docs/template-guides/form-templates.md

 The great thing about Formie's custom templates is that it doesn't have to be all-or-nothing.
 You can choose to override a single template, or all.
 For instance, you might have very specific markup needs to a Select field.
 You can override just the template for the select field, and nothing else.

 To get started, navigate to **Formie** → **Settings** → **Form Templates** and create a new template.
-We recommend you select **Copy Templates** when creating your Form Templates, so you can remove any HTML template you're not overriding, which will resolve back to Formie's defaults.
+If you're going to use **Use Custom Template**, we recommend you select **Copy Templates** when creating, so you can remove any HTML template you're not overriding, which will resolve back to Formie's defaults.
+That way, you're starting off with the templates Formie already uses as a basis for your custom templates.

 :::tip
 You can't modify Formie's default Form Templates.
 Instead, you'll want to create a new Form Template, and ensure your forms use that.
 This gives you the benefit of being able to easily manage _multiple_ custom templates across your forms.